"EVERYBODY'S GOT A SYSTEM.

 It was only with the release of the F.L.M. album that listeners were finally able to hear the full vocal version of System, and wonder what impact Mel & Kim would have made had it been their debut single.
 The Album Mix is very similar in sound to The House mix, although the production is fuller, with the addition of guitar and keyboard chords - and, of course, the full vocals.

-A slightly longer edit of the System album mix was used on the Atlantic Records issue of F.L.M..
+A slightly longer edit of the System album mix was used on the Atlantic Records issues of F.L.M.

 With the 2012 reissue of the F.L.M. album, in its extended deluxe form, on Cherry Pop Records, three previously unreleased mixes of System were included.
 The Garage Vocal Mix revisits the previously released House Mix, with the addition of the sisters' full vocals.
 Other than this, the production doesn't stray far from its original treatment.
 The Cherry Pop Reissue also includes The Original 12” Mix, which was intended to be the first released version of the song, before the decision was made to release Showing Out (Get Fresh At The Weekend) instead.
 This version is different in sound from The House Mix, and begins with Mel & Kim's vocals, in acapella, before it launches into some vocal effects, using lines from the same chorus lyrics.
 The mix progresses with very similar instrumentation to the album mix, but it feels slightly sparser, and is without some of the additional instrumental tracks and chord progressions.
 The vocal samples return during the middle instrumental break, before the vocals kick back in and carry the mix to its conclusion.
 The Alternative Mix presents the song in an edited form of the Original 12” Mix, and offers a slightly sparser version of The Album Mix.